-In 2011, the Board met 22 times, compared to an initial forecast of 17 meetings.
+In 2012, the Board met 18 times, compared to an initial forecast of 16 meetings.

-As in the past, participation by Board Members in the meetings was constant, despite the increase in number of meetings during the year, as well as the greater commitment required from Members in relation to the work of the specialised Commissions.

-In particular, during 2011, attendance by each Board Member at the meetings was 100%.
+As in the past, participation by Board Members in the meetings was constant, despite the increase in number of meetings during the year.
+In particular, during 2012, attendance by each Board Member at the meetings was 100%.